corda/corda/docs/source/quickstart-build.rst

 Step Three: Creating contracts
 ------------------------------

-After creating a state, you must create a contract to dictate how the state can operate.
+After creating a state, you must create a contract.
+Contracts define the rules that transactions are validated against, for example, a contract might define that an issue transaction must have no input states, and one output state of a specified type.
+To learn more about contracts, see the `contracts documentation <./key-concepts-contracts.html>`_.

-1. From IntelliJ, expand the project source and navigate to: ``contracts > src > main > kotlin > com.template > contracts > TemplateContract.kt``
+1. From IntelliJ, expand the project source and navigate to: ``contracts > src > main > kotlin > com > template > contracts > TemplateContract.kt``

 2. Right-click on **TemplateContract.kt** in the project navigation on the left.
 Select **Refactor > Copy**.